The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 There’s no doubt that no matter who you ask, it’s expensive to live in Colorado!
 And it seems to be getting more costly by the day.

-In fact, our house has appreciated by about $25,000 in just a year and a half of owning it!
+In fact, our house has appreciated more than $100,000 in just three years of homeownership.

+And the market moves fast!
 If you find a home that you like, schedule a showing and put in an offer that same day.
-Don’t wait!
+Don’t wait.

-You have to be fast when a good home comes on the market.
+You have to move quickly when a good home comes on the market.
 Don’t hesitate to put in an offer on a home you really like.

 We put an offer on our house the same day it was listed, and it already had multiple offers.

-But an online mortgage calculator won’t include everything.
+But it’s important to know that an online mortgage calculator won’t include everything.

 When we first used a mortgage calculator it gave us a budget of $700,000 when in reality we ended up only having a $300,000 budget.

-If you are self-employed, or if you own a business, an online calculator won’t take this into consideration.
+If you are self-employed, or if you own a business, an online calculator won’t take these quirks into consideration.

 - Private Mortgage Insurance (PMI)